Kay E. Holekamp: Early life

 Holekamp is the eldest of four children born to Carl H. Holekamp Jr. and Barbara Brown Holekamp.
 Holekamp was raised in St. Louis, Missouri, where she attended the John Burroughs School from 1963 to 1969.
 During her senior year of high school, she initiated her career in animal behavior by working part-time as a keeper in the Children's Zoo and Small Mammal Division at the St. Louis Zoo.

 After graduating from Smith College, Holekamp worked as an Amazon river guide at the Parador Ticuna Hotel (now the Hotel Utuane) in Leticia, Colombia, until starting her doctoral work at U.C.
 Berkeley.

 Scientific career

 In 1987, Holekamp joined the Department of Ornithology and Mammalogy as a research associate at San Francisco's California Academy of Sciences.
-There, in May, 1988, she initiated her long-term field study of the behavioral ecology of spotted hyenas (Crocuta Crocuta) in the Maasai Mara National Reserve, Kenya.
+There, in May 1988, she initiated her long-term field study of the behavioral ecology of spotted hyenas (Crocuta crocuta) in the Maasai Mara National Reserve, Kenya.
 Holekamp joined the faculty of the Department of Zoology (now the Department of Integrative Biology) at Michigan State University in 1992.
 There, Holekamp and her students continued her field study of spotted hyenas with a particular focus on their behavioral and morphological development.

-She received multiple awards for outstanding teaching and mentoring during her tenure at MSU, where she was named a University Distinguished Professor in 1999.
-She has received uninterrupted support for her hyena research from the U.S. National Science Foundation from 1987 through 2025.
+She was named a University Distinguished Professor in 1999.
+Her hyena research has received continuous funding from the U.S. National Science Foundation since 1987.